 As one of the organisations which set up the Fairtrade Foundation, we are delighted to feature some simple recipes below.

-Why not hold a Fairtrade breakfast, a cake sale, or a lunch in aid of CAFOD’s Lent Fast Day Appeal?
+Why not hold a Fairtrade breakfast, a cake sale, or a lunch in aid of CAFOD, particularly as this Family Fast Day we’re receiving Matched Funding from the UK Government?
+It starts on Shrove Tuesday!
+Check out our pancake topping suggestions below.

 More information about CAFOD can be found on the CAFOD Website.